pascalr/admin/docs/grant_application.md

 For the past year and a half, I have been working on an invention of mine: a pantry robot.
 The idea is to have a cupboard with containers to store dry ingredients combined with a robotic arm which handles the inventory and also helps with cooking.

 The robot would keep an eye out for the inventory and generate a grocery list automatically.
 It tells you how much to buy of everything based on your habits and your meals planned in your calendar.
 It tells you which container size to use and how much to fill it.
 Also, you can even access your inventory from anywhere, anytime, to check how much of something you have remaining.
+In order to avoid food waste, the machine suggests recipes that use ingredients that are about to expire.

 In a smart fridge, they use cameras and scales to handle the inventory.
 The advantage of using a robotic arm instead, is that it has to potential to do so much more.
 You can select a recipe and the robot will bring out the required ingredients.
 It can store everything when you're finished.
 It can also mix ingredients together.